mosaic-design-system/docs/src/forms/textarea.md

       Textareas can also include a character limit and counter.
 This let users know how long their entry can be before they start typing.

+      As with all form inputs, a Textarea can be checked when a form is submitted to make sure its contents are valid or, if it is flagged as a mandatory field, that it's completed before continuing.
+For more information, refer to Form Validation \[link to Form Validation page].
     icon: file_invoice
   - title: Code
     hook: code